 Inverse Lognormal Distribution Excel

-LOGNORMAL distribution is often used in financial analysis to make investment decisions.
-It is often used in analyzing stock prices as normal distribution cannot be used to model stock prices.
-The normal distribution includes a negative side and stock prices cannot fall below zero.
+LOGNORMAL distribution is often used in financial analysis to help make investment decisions.
+It is often used in analyzing stock prices, as normal distribution cannot be used to model stock prices.
+This is because the normal distribution includes a negative side and stock prices cannot fall below zero.

 The LOGNORM.INV function is useful in financial analysis when we are given the probability and we wish to find the value of x.
 For example, we can use the function to know the probability of a stock price rising and want to find the stock price that is x.